mkeen/rxcouch/README.md

 ### Creating And Modifying Documents

-In the above example, a document is fetched by `_id`.
-If a string is passed to `doc`, it will be assumed that it is a document id that you want to search the database for.
+In the above example, a document was fetched by its `_id`.
+The `doc()` function alternatively accepts an object as an argument.
 If an object is passed in, one of two things will happen:

-1. If the object contains both an `_id` and `_rev` field, the document that matches the `_id` will be updated in CouchDB.
+1. If the object contains both an `_id` and `_rev` field, the rest of the fields in the object will be used to update the document that matches the `_id`.
-2. If the object does not contain both an `_id` and a `_rev` field, then a new document will be created based on the object passed.
+2. If the object does not contain both an `_id` and a `_rev` field, then a new document will be created based on the fields contained in the object passed.

-Whichever of the above happens, `doc` returns a `BehaviorSubject` that will reflect all future changes to the relevant document.
+Whichever of the above happens, `doc` returns a `BehaviorSubject` that will reflect all future changes to the relevant document, and pass all changes upstream when `.next()` is called.

-#### Create a New Document
+#### Create a New Document and Subscribe to Future Changes

 ```typescript
 //...